DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 The restaurant was quiet this early.
 Mr. Morandi was in the back, the clatter of prep work a comfortable rhythm.
 Lina led them to a corner booth, the kind that felt like a pocket away from the world.

-She returned with a steaming bowl of rice and vegetables—more food than Jason usually ate for breakfast, but she set it down with a look that said *eat it anyway*.
+She returned with a steaming bowl of rice and vegetables - more food than Jason usually ate for breakfast, but she set it down with a look that said *eat it anyway*.

 Jason picked up his fork.
 The food was good.
 Really good.
 The kind that reminded you being alive had benefits.